Icarus paradox: Firestone Tire and Rubber Company

 The company's operating and capital allocation processes were designed to maximise output and exploit the booming demand for tires.
 In the capital-budgeting process for examples, frontline employees identified market opportunities and translated them into proposals for investing in additional capacity.
 Top executives then speedily approves recommendations made by middle managers regarding the most promising proposals.

-Firestone's long-standing success gave them a strong, unified sense of their strategies and values, their relationships with employees and customers and their investments and operating processes.
-This formula worked well for them, until the French company Michelin introduced the radial tire to the US market.
-Radials were safer, lasted longer and more economical than traditional tires.
-They had already dominated the European market and were soon going to dominate US markets as well, which Firestone very well knew.
-Their large operations in Europe had seen how quickly the market embraced radial tires in the 1960s, so they immediately invested almost $400m in radial production, building a new plant dedicated to manufacturing radial tires and converting several existing factories.
+Firestone faced manufacturing delays and quality issues when attempting lines for radial tire production.
+At the same time, radial tires lasted longer, which reduced replacement frequency and caused total US tire demand to flatten.
+However, Firestone maintained open factories and continued producing excess inventory.
+The company also relied on internal promotion by 1972, all top executives were internal hires, and one-third were second generation Firestone managers.

 However, Firestone failed to respond effectively to radial technology due to their routinised system.
 They attempted to tweak their existing processes to allow for radial manufacturing, thereby causing production and quality problems.

 As US demand for tires plateaued, mainly due to radial tires lasting longer than conventional tires, Firestone's CEO stubbornly assumed that demand was ever-growing and made no move to close plants.
 They made tires for which there was not enough demand because their budgets encouraged excessive investments in capacity, driven by frontline managers who did not want their own plants to close.
 Additionally, Firestone was shackled by its relationships with its employees.
 Its loyalty-focused hiring and promotion process resulted in Firestone failing to recruit newcomers to introduce fresh opinions.
 Even as the market environment changed, Firestone insisted on hiring “people like us.”
 In 1972, all its top managers had never worked anywhere else and one-third continued their father's legacy as Firestone executives.

 By 1979, Firestone was in deep trouble.
 Their plants were running at 59% capacity and they started renting warehouses to store unsold stocks.
 They also made costly product recalls that damaged their reputation.
 Firestone's domestic tire business lost over $200m in cash.
 Eventually, Firestone lost most of their market share to foreign firms and went through two hostile takeover bids before Bridgestone finally acquired them in 1988.